Mawlamyine: Education

 Mawlamyine has 13 public high schools, two institutes, a college and three universities.

 The University of Mawlamyine, established in 1953, is the major university for the south eastern region and offers both bachelor's and master's degree programs in liberal arts and sciences.
-It is the third oldest Arts and Science university in the country after the University of Yangon (est. 1878) and the University of Mandalay (est. 1925).
+It is the third oldest Arts and Science university in the country after the University of Yangon (established 1878) and the University of Mandalay (established 1925).
 It is one of the few universities in Myanmar that offers a degree in marine science.
 Its Marine Science Laboratory in Setse, a coastal town about 83 km south of Mawlamyine, was the first of its kind in Myanmar.
 Technological University (Mawlamyine) offers technological and engineering courses.
 The Mawlamyine campus of Yezin Agricultural University, administered by Ministry of Agriculture, Livestock and Irrigation (MOALI), offers agriculture courses.
 Government Technical Institute (Mawlamyine) offers vocational engineering courses located in outskirts of the city.
 Mawlamyine Education College and Mawlamyine Institute of Education are also located in the city.

 The St. Patrick's School (now B.E.H.S.
-No. 5) founded by the De La Salle Brothers in 1860, Morton Lane-Judson School, (formerly Morton Lane Girls' School, now B.E.H.S No.6) founded in 1867 and Shin Maha Buddhaghosa National School (now B.E.H.S.
-No.9) founded in 1899 are a few of the oldest public high schools in Myanmar.
+No. 5), founded by the De La Salle Brothers in 1860; Morton Lane-Judson School (formerly Morton Lane Girls' School, now B.E.H.S No.6), founded in 1867; and Shin Maha Buddhaghosa National School (now B.E.H.S.
+No.9), founded in 1899, are a few of the oldest public high schools in Myanmar.

-The first international student of Bucknell University, Class of 1864, Maung Shaw Loo was the first Burmese physician of Western medicine and the first Burmese to study Western medicine in the United States.
+The first international student of Bucknell University, class of 1864, Maung Shaw Loo was the first Burmese physician of Western medicine and the first Burmese to study Western medicine in the United States.